 Display Drivers Example

-This example is designed to show how the display_drivers
+This example is designed to show how the display_drivers component can be used

 to drive various different displays with LVGL and a simple GUI (that is

-contained within the example: main/gui.hpp
+contained within the example: main/gui.hpp).
+It demonstrates both the

 Demo